nsudhanva/target-hr-hackathon/README.md

 ## Following is a solution to the problem given on 14th Juy 2018
 ### Authors: Sudhanva Narayana, Shreyas S

+## All .ipynb files can be viewed in the browser

 # Dependencies

 1. Python 3.x
 2. Numpy, Scipy, Pandas, Matplotlib
+3. Jupyter Notebook/Jupyter Labs

 # Important Files and Folders